 2. Common exceptions to at-will employment

 Unless you live in Montana, your state assumes that employment arrangements are at-will.
 At-will employment means that you can terminate an employee at any time without a reason.
-It also means that an employee can leave the company at any time as well without a reason, too.
+It also means that an employee can leave the company at any time without a reason, too.

 However, some states have exceptions that override an at-will employment agreement.
 The three common exceptions to at-will employment include: